icann/OCTO-TE-labs/DNS 03 - Authoritative.md

-# Configure primary authoritative server
+# Configuring authoritative name servers

 We are going to build a "hidden primary" setup, where the SOA server is the hidden primary and NS1 and NS2 will server the zone externaly.